 He died June 15, 2014 at 82 years old from complications of Lewy body dementia in Washington.

-(Source) (updated Source)also ranked#54 OF 70 The Best Animated Voiceover Performances
+Medical Conditions: Parkinson's diseasealso ranked#23 OF 69 The Best Animated Voiceover Performances

 Actor and apparent drug addict Nick Stahl was reported missing by his estranged wife, Rose Stahl, in May of 2012.
 She became alarmed after she couldn't reach Stahl for nearly a week and expressed worry that he might have overdosed.